-Initiate treatment in opioid naïve patients with a 75 mcg film once daily or, if tolerated, every 12 hours (see Table 1) for at least 4 days, then increase dose to 150 mcg every 12 hours.
+Initiate treatment in opioid-naïve and opioid-non-tolerant patients with a 75 mcg film once daily or, if tolerated, every 12 hours (see Table 1) for at least 4 days, then increase dose to 150 mcg every 12 hours.
 Individual titration to a dose that provides adequate analgesia and minimizes adverse reactions should proceed in increments of 150 mcg every 12 hours, no more frequently than every 4 days.
 Doses up to 450 mcg every 12 hours were studied in opioid naïve patients in the clinical trials [see Clinical Studies].

-Conversion from Other Opioids to BELBUCA
+Conversion From Other Opioids To BELBUCA

 There is a potential for buprenorphine to precipitate withdrawal in patients who are already on opioids.
 To reduce the risk of opioid withdrawal, taper patients to no more than 30 mg oral morphine sulfate equivalents (MSE) daily before beginning BELBUCA.
 Following analgesic taper, base the starting dose on the patient's daily opioid dose prior to taper, as described in Table 1.
 Patients may require additional short-acting analgesics during the taper period and during titration.